divya-mohan0209/Google-Season-of-Docs-2020/README.md

   <li> Disparate sources of documentation had no centralization </li>
   <li> Recent introduction of JSX modules didn't find support in current documentation-as-service tool </li>
  </ul>

- It was agreed upon to migrate to a documentation-as-service tool that supported JSX & would simplify the way it was managed overall.
-Additionally, the new documentation would help in separating source code & the actual documentation hosting with increased focus on enabling the scientific community to make contributions.
+The project aims to migrate to a documentation-as-service tool supporting JSX & simplifying the operational support & management of documentation.
+Additionally, it would eliminate the dependency on source code & centralize the disparate sources by linking them.

- The project incorporates betterment of both - the qualitative & the technical aspects of the documentation.
+The target scope was inclusive of both the technical & qualitative aspects of documentation, thus contributing to a holistic improvement.
 The endeavour in the qualitative side is to make the user experience & content simpler for folks newer to the technology.
- The technical aspect mainly deals with ascertaining the tool to be used & gaining proficiency in languages that the tool utilizes for conversion & hosting of documentation.
+The technical aspect mainly deals with migration to a new tool & improving the user interface simpler to navigate & attractive.

 **Mentors:** [Martin Barisits](https://github.com/bari12), [Mario Lassnig](https://github.com/mlassnig), [Thomas Beerman](https://github.com/tbeerman)